eclectic-matt/web-deployment/README.md

 # web-deployment

-These files relate to the eclectic website: http://eclecticapp.xyz
+These files relate to the eclectic website: (formerly eclecticapp.xyz but I no longer own this domain)

-This is also being deployed on Github pages at: https://eclectic-matt.github.io/web-deployment/
+This is now being deployed on Github pages at: https://eclectic-matt.github.io/web-deployment/

 Some files are backups of pages and some are helper files for specific functionality.